Sport in Montenegro: Notable results

 Among the notable results and successes of Montenegrin clubs in European competitions are following seasons;

 Football

 Men's competitions

-During the history, Montenegrin football clubs played in three different UEFA competitions for clubs - UEFA Champions League, UEFA Europe League (formerly UEFA Cup) and Intertoto Cup.
+During the history, Montenegrin football clubs played in three different UEFA competitions for clubs - UEFA Champions League, UEFA Europa League (formerly UEFA Cup) and Intertoto Cup.
 Champions of Montenegro never played in the group-phase of UEFA Champions League, and most successful in the qualifiers was FK Zeta Golubovci at season 2007–08.
-Best performances in UEFA Europe League had FK Zeta who played in the playoffs, and FK Mladost Podgorica and FK Budućnost, which played in Round 3.
+Best performances in UEFA Europa League had FK Zeta who played in the playoffs, and FK Mladost Podgorica and FK Budućnost, which played in Round 3.
 Most successful in Intertoto Cup was FK Budućnost Podgorica.

 Balkans Cup is a former regional football competition (1960–1994) in which Montenegrin clubs participated as a representatives of SFR Yugoslavia.
 Teams from Montenegro that played in Balkans Cup were FK Budućnost Podgorica and FK Sutjeska Nikšić.
 Biggest success made FK Budućnost, who played in the final 1991, after eliminated Galatasaray SK.